 We then also ride Nufenen Pass before arriving at St Gotthard Pass, which has been upgraded into 3 different optional routes over many decades and we will ride the most spectacular, the old road.
 We ride this road quite slowly as it has many hairpins and the surface of the road is cobbled!
 This was originally done to help horses get better grip in snow conditions, but it doesn’t really help large heavy motorcycles centuries later!
 The views of the road across a valley are spectacular and really build anticipation of what you are about to ride.

 Day Six – Sunday 7 August

-From Andermatt, we go on a two-day ride to see the Italian Alps and the Italian Lakes.
-As we will be returning, we can leave most of our luggage in Andermatt and just take what we need for two days.
+From Andermatt, we go on a three-day ride to see the Italian Alps and the Italian Lakes.
+As we will be returning, we can leave most of our luggage in Andermatt and just take what we need for three days.

 In the afternoon we reach the first of the lakes we will see – Lake Como.
 We stay the night near the lake.

 This is a rest day, spent at Lake Como.

 Day Eight – Tuesday 9 August